taylorhakes/promise-polyfill/README.md

 a console warning if a Promise is rejected, but no `.catch` is used.
 You can change this behavior by doing.

+-**NOTE: This only works on promise-polyfill Promises.
+Native Promises do not support this function**

 ```js
 Promise._unhandledRejectionFn = <your reject error handler>;
 ```